Started June 2020 as a professor at University of Helsinki

 Email: Minna van Gerven-Haanpaa

-Dr. Minna van Gerven (nee Haanpää) is Assistant Professor of European Public Policy at the department of Public Administration (PA) within the Faculty of Behavioural, Management & Social Sciences (BMS) of the University of Twente, The Netherlands.
-Minna’s teaches in the Management, Society & Technology (MS&T) and Health Sciences (HS) Bachelor Programmes and in Global and European Studies (ES) Master programme.
+Dr. Minna van Gerven (nee Haanpää) is Assistant Professor of Sociology at the department of Public Administration (PA) within the Faculty of Behavioural, Management & Social Sciences (BMS) of the University of Twente, The Netherlands.
+Minna’s teaches in the Management, Society & Technology (MS&T) and Health Sciences (HS), both in Bachelor Programmes and in Master Programmes (Global and European Studies (ES).